 Medford is a medium-sized town located in the state of New York.
 With a population of 24,295 people and four constituent neighborhoods, Medford is the 67th largest community in New York.

-Medford is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns, Medford isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Medford are a mix of both white- and blue-collar jobs.
 Overall, Medford is a town of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Medford who work in office and administrative support (15.79%), sales jobs (11.51%), and management occupations (7.94%).
+There are especially a lot of people living in Medford who work in office and administrative support (14.61%), sales jobs (11.80%), and management occupations (7.87%).

-One downside of living in Medford, however, is that residents on average have to contend with a long commute, spending on average 31.61 minutes every day commuting to work.
+One downside of living in Medford, however, is that residents on average have to contend with a long commute, spending on average 32.50 minutes every day commuting to work.
+However, local public transit is widely used.
+For those who would prefer to avoid driving entirely and leave their car at home, it may be an option to use the transit instead.

-Medford is a somewhat ethnically-diverse town.
+Medford is an extremely ethnically-diverse town.
 The people who call Medford home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Medford residents report their race to be White, followed by Black or African-American.
 Medford also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 18.50% of the town’s residents.
-Important ancestries of people in Medford include Irish, German, English, and Polish.
+People of Hispanic or Latino origin account for 23.10% of the town’s residents.
+Important ancestries of people in Medford include Irish, German, Polish, and English.

 The most common language spoken in Medford is English.
 Other important languages spoken here include Spanish and Urdu.